Addition polymerisation header image - plastic dinosaurs walking across the screen.

 C3H6 C3H6 C3H6

-We can show the polymerisation of propene to form poly(propene) in exactly the same way as was done for the addition polymerisation of ethene, tetrafluoroethene and chloroethene:
+We can show the polymerisation of propene to form poly(propene) in exactly the same way as for ethene, tetrafluoroethene and chloroethene:

 The polymerisation of propene to form poly(propene) or polypropylene.